 In these uncertain times it helps to have some clarity on an ever-evolving situation.
-We are following the FCO restrictions and local travel advice across Latin America and will keep this blog regularly updated on the impact of coronavirus in Latin America and the measures each country are taking.
+We are following FCO guidance and local travel advice, and will keep this blog regularly updated on the impact of Covid-19 in South and Central America, and the measures being taken in each country.

 Due to have their national elections on 10th May, Bolivia have found themselves with an interim President for the foreseeable future as the elections have been postponed until further notice.
 Jeanine Añez had been in post for a matter of weeks when the virus hit and some have accused the right wing former senator of exploiting the virus for her electoral advantage.
-The lockdown remains strict, with only one person per household allowed to leave at any one time, and only between the hours of 7am – 12pm.
-This person must be between 18 and 65 years old and may only go outside one day per week, according to the final number of their ID card or passport.
-Nobody is permitted to leave their homes on Saturday or Sunday.
-Failure to comply will lead to fines and possible jail time, as armed forces and national police patrol the streets.
+The lockdown began easing in June and in an attempt to keep spreading to a minimum, medical teams are being sent from house to house in the worst affected areas to bring anyone showing symptoms to isolation centres and hospitals.

 Scores of people took to the streets recently with red and white flags signalling the need for food and medicine.
 Those in the rural areas are the most hard hit, as the government focuses its health budget on the larger, wealthier cities.
 It’s been discovered the wave of coronavirus cases reported came from emigrants returning from the US following a closure of the US borders.
 The entire country is on lockdown, social distancing measures have been implemented and anyone leaving their houses must wear a face mask.